 In this article, we have highlighted the most common roadblocks that job seekers have to face and suggested how to overcome them and, as a bonus, set the homework (spoiler alert: you will be satisfied).

-This point is to have a very important place, because everyone has faced it, without exception.
+This point is to have a very important place because everyone has faced it, without exception.
 Finding a job can be very stressful, especially if the process has been going on for a long time without any success.
-Fear, anxiety, inconvenience to the employer.
+Fear, anxiety, and inconvenience to the employer.

 Unfortunately, the likelihood of getting a job offer by submitting a resume for the first interesting vacancy is very low.
 Just because one employer turned you down doesn't mean that your dream job isn't coming soon.
 Accepting rejections are part of the search process, so getting feedback from a recruiter is essential.
 In such situations, you should not take everything to heart; consider it as an experience in your piggy bank of skills and knowledge, which means it's worth it.